Tunneling of the hard-core model on finite triangular lattices: Model description and main results

 \section{Model description and main results}

 We consider the hard-core model on finite triangular lattices with periodic boundary conditions.
-More precisely, given two integers $\vdtr \geq 2$ and $\hdtr \geq 1$, we consider the $2K \times 3L$ \textit{triangular grid} $\L$, that is the subgraph of the triangular lattice consisting of $N := |\L| = 6 \vdtr \hdtr$ sites placed on $2 \vdtr$ rows of $3 \hdtr$ sites each (or equivalently on $6 \hdtr$ columns with $\vdtr$ sites each), see Figure~\ref{fig:Tmnillustration}.
+More precisely, given two integers $\vdtr \geq 2$ and $\hdtr \geq 1$, we consider the $2K \times 3L$ \textit{triangular grid} $\L$, that is the subgraph of the triangular lattice consisting of $N := |V| = 6 \vdtr \hdtr$ sites placed on $2 \vdtr$ rows of $3 \hdtr$ sites each , see Figure~\ref{fig:Tmnillustration}.

-\FloatBarrier We impose periodic (wrap-around) boundary conditions on $\L$ to preserve symmetry.
-The triangular grid $\L$ has a natural tri-partition $\L=\AA \cup \BB \cup \CC$, which is highlighted in Figure~\ref{fig:Tmnillustration} by coloring the three components in gray, black, and white, respectively.
-Thanks to the chosen dimensions, the three components of $\L$ have the same number of sites
+\FloatBarrier We impose periodic boundary conditions on $\L$ to preserve symmetry: indeed this choice makes $\L$ a vertex-transitive graph in which every vertex has the same local neighborhood.
+The triangular grid $\L$ has a natural tri-partition $V=\AA \cup \BB \cup \CC$, which is highlighted in Figure~\ref{fig:Tmnillustration} by coloring the three components in gray, black, and white, respectively.
+Thanks to the chosen sizes, the three components of $\L$ have the same number of sites